 There are Windows errors and there it is, on a whole different level, the Blue Screen of Death as an ultimate horror for every Windows user.

 As you’re probably aware, the dreaded Blue Screen of Death is here since Windows 95.
 Now, even though a lot of things have changed in the period of 20 years, it’s still present and it still bothers a lot of users from time to time.

 On the other hand, due to a myriad of possible instigators, make sure to check all provided steps in order to resolve the problem.

-Solution 1: Check HDD health
+2. Check HDD health

 - Press F11 (function key might vary depending on your motherboard) and enter the Boot menu.

-- Wait for the loading of the system files to end.
+- Press any key to boot Windows installation media, and wait for the loading of the system files to end.